khsoh/mymacnix/README.md

 sudo nix upgrade-nix
 ```

-that would result in an older version of `nix` being installed, you can force
+that would result in an older version of `Nix` being installed, you can force
-`nix` back to the latest version by running the following command:
+`Nix` back to the latest version by running the following command:

 ```
 sudo nix upgrade-nix --nix-store-paths-url https://releases.nixos.org/nix/$(nix-env --query nix)/fallback-paths.nix